theNewDynamic/thenewdynamic.com/content/_index.md

   old_model: Inaccurate, skyrocketing invoices.
   new_model: Simple, predictable pricing.
 - heading: Dedicated consultants
-  copy: It's not enough to just have a point of contact.
-Your dedicated consultant
+  copy: Anyone can have a ‘point of contact’.
+With us, you get more.
+Your dedicated
-    is the person who insures you have a voice.
+    consultant will make sure you have a voice at every stage of the relationship.
   image: "/uploads/screenshot-work-ndbooks.jpg"
   client: New Directions Publishing
   old_model: Drop a support ticket.
 Hope for the best.
-  new_model: Humans.
+  new_model: Humans you can actually speak to.
 - heading: Meaningful  design
   copy: There is no cookie-cutter approach.
 We design around your needs and your content.
     Lead with content and everything follows.